dennisvink/tyrion/README.md

 - No keyword args (except `key=` in `sorted`), no default params, no kwargs/varargs.
 - Exceptions match by name string; there’s no class-based hierarchy.
 - Printing of containers is summarized (`<list len=...>` etc.) rather than full repr.
-- Generated C is a temporary step; the output binary is native.
-Cleanup of temp C files is automatic.
+- The `--build` path currently generates a Rust runner that embeds your source; Cargo is required at build time.

 ## Contributing / Hacking

-- Core code: Rust (`src/main.rs`) plus C runtime (`src/prelude_c.txt`).
+- Core code: Rust (`src/lib.rs`, `src/interpreter.rs`, `src/runtime.rs`).
-- Add new syntax in the hand-rolled parser, then thread through codegen and the runtime helpers.
+- Add new syntax in the hand-rolled parser, then thread through the interpreter/runtime helpers.
-- Tests: use `full_feature_test.ty` or add new examples under `examples/`.
+- Tests: run `cargo test`; integration tests live in `tests/` and programs under `examples/`.